MartinR2295/rm-sec-toolkit/README.md

 rm-sec-toolkit -m remote/gathering/scanner/tcp_syn_scan --rhosts 192.168.0.100 --rports 22-100 -r
 ```

 `-m` use directly a specified module.
-Every other options behind it, will passed to the module arguments
+Every other options behind it, will passed to the module arguments<br>
 `-r` run the module instantly instead to print the module menu first

 #### Create a project